 The costumes include thematic abilities and there are two new characters to play around with too, including Boogie Woogie and Pumpkin Jack.

 The King of New York:

-This is a slightly different version of the King of Tokyo, so it’s hard to class it as a basic expansion.
+This game involves a different version of King of Tokyo rules, so it’s hard to class it as a basic expansion.
 Instead, it kind of feels like a standalone game that follows similar rules.